-Generally, you can prove the necessity of your emotional support animal by presenting a letter from a certified medical professional that establishes a credible “nexus” (relationship) between the presence of the animal and your equal use and enjoyment of the property.
+Generally, you can prove the necessity of your emotional support animal by presenting a letter from a certified medical professional that establishes a credible “nexus” (“relationship”) between the presence of the animal and your equal use of the property.

-In this way, while some other rules may apply to the animal, the only necessary certification for any assistance animal is the owner’s own medical documentation.
+In this way, while some other rules may apply to the animal, the only necessary certification for an assistance animal is the owner’s own medical documentation.

-For this reason, housing providers may require a resident to provide verification if the disability is not visible.
+For this reason, housing providers may require a resident to provide verification of their disability should it not be visible.

-This is because they want to establish a “nexus” between your disability and your need for the animal.
+This is because they want to establish a relationship between your disability and your need for the animal.

 This means that you must draw a direct relationship between the presence of your animal and your disability.

-In this fashion, housing providers can deny requests for reasonable accommodation if there is no disability-related need for the accommodation.
+In this fashion, housing providers can deny accommodation requests if there is no disability-related need for the accommodation.

 For this reason, it’s often wise to work with your housing provider to come to find some middle ground on the issue before you jump straight to litigation over a rejected application.